mattroweshow/Semantic-Matrix-Factorisation/README.md

 All models have been set up, tuned, and tested using Movie recommendations datasets: amazon movie recommendations, movielens, and movietweetings.

 These have been converted to .tsv files to enable reading.
 Contact me if you want the data in that format.
 The files need to be added to the directory ./data/datasets/amazon/.., etc.

 ##Semantic Mappings
-The ./data/semantic_mappings directory contains mappings between item IDs (from the respective movie recommendation dataset) and DBPedia URIs.
+The ./data/semantic_mappings directory contains mappings between item IDs (from the respective movie recommendation dataset) and DBPedia Category URIs.
+Note that this mapping is a many-to-many mapping as a film can appear in multiple categories.